<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 When you want the utmost in safety and protection, there’s nothing else on the market quite like a full-on motocross boot.

-You’ll sacrifice a degree of comfort and around-town style with the boots we list here, but they provide the lateral and torsional protection you want to protect your lower body from injuries resulting from hyperextension, lateral impacts (like your bike landing on your shin), and a wide assortment of foot and ankle injuries.
+You’ll sacrifice a degree of comfort and around-town style with the boots we list here, but they provide the lateral and torsional protection you want to protect your lower body from hyperextension, lateral impacts (like your bike landing on your shin), and a wide assortment of foot and ankle injuries.

 Of course there are some drawbacks to wearing motocross boots on your adventure bike.